Primer (prayer book): Pre-Reformation contents and variation

 The contents of one primer dating from circa 1400 were:

 The Passion of Jesus was heavily emphasized within medieval piety, forming the center of English private devotion akin to the centrality of the crucifix in the liturgy.
 Among the most popular devotions to the Passion that appeared within pre-Reformation Sarum primers was the prayer "Oh bone Gesu", derived from Anselm of Canterbury's Mediations.
 This and other primer prayers would also emphasize a kinship with Jesus that remained salient from the 14th century through to the Reformation.
-Another popular prayer in English primers was "Adoro re, Domine Jesu Christe, in crude pendentem".
+Another popular prayer in English primers was "Adoro te, Domine Jesu Christe, in cruce pendentem".
 Commonly associated with the Wounds of Jesus, the prayer contained seven short sections and was connected to substantial indulgences.
 This prayer, which originated by the 9th-century and is found within the Book of Cerne, formed a significant aspect of English lay devotion both within and outside the primer.
+Traditionally, primers also had a tendency to include eccentric and superstitious devotions.

 It is from Dirige, the Latin word for the Matins and Lauds of the Office of the Dead as they were contained in primers, that the English word "dirge" is derived; Placebo and Dirige being among the first words recited of the evening and morning offices respectively.
 The Dirige, accompanied by gifts to the poor, would often be recited at funerals and during the "month's mind" and anniversary of a given death.

 Typically, the liturgical contents of primers—both manuscripts and printed editions—would be wholly in Latin.
 While some late 15th-century English-language manuscript primers rendered the Little Office, the Office of the Dead, and the Psalms into English, printers in England would officially produce none that translated these elements into the vernacular prior to the independence of the Church of England.
 Pre-Reformation, the production of translations of the Bible or its contents was prohibited in England.
 To circumvent this, some early English Reformers and late Lollards successfully imported foreign-printed vernacular primers in the 1530s despite official efforts to suppress this trade.
 While importation would sometimes be restricted, at least 60 percent of English breviaries, books of hours, primers, and manuals came from abroad during the first half of the 16th century.